bjamshid/LUA_scripts/README.md

-# LUA_scripts
+# exasol_scripts
-utilities for inserting/extracting metadata into/from tables/schemas in Exasol
+scripts for inserting/extracting metadata into/from tables/schemas in Exasol